When you’re choosing silly party games, you’re throwing out the rulebook when it comes to partying.

-Sit everyone in a circle and pass around a Court Jester hat, as you play music.
+Get everyone together in a circle on the floor and pass around a Court Jester hat, as you play music.

 When the music stops, the person with the hat must put it on, and perform something silly: a song, a joke, do a dance.

 Belly Balloon Break

 This game is played against the clock.
 Everyone is divided into pairs and must blow up at least 10 balloons per pair.